gluent/goe/README.md

 # Building a Custom Package

-If you want to test with the latest commits that have not yet been included in a Github release you can build a custom package from the repository.
+If you want to test with the latest commits that have not yet been included in a GitHub release you can build a custom package from the repository.

 ## Prepare the Host/Cloned Repository
 Debian prerequisites: